metrorailings/OwlBlog/content/posts/week-5-insights.md

 Bad foot mechanics from Mayfield.
 Just put him under center and give up on him as a shotgun quarterback.

 Cleveland pass protection has been holding up well though.

+Their ground game, on the other hand, hasn't really taken off against this Colts front.
+Indianapolis is consistently winning at the point of attack.

+Read-option is a part of this Cleveland offense, apparently.